Prudential life insurance review 2021

 Prudential provides a long list of add-ons to suit you and your family’s life needs:

 - Accelerated death benefit rider.
-Pays some of your death benefit if you’re diagnosed with a serious or terminal illness.
+Get access to a portion of your death benefit if you’re diagnosed with a serious or terminal illness.

 - Accidental death benefit rider.
 Gives an extra death benefit if you die from an accident like a car crash.

 - Child rider.
 Adds affordable life insurance for your children with the option to convert to permanent life.

 - Cost of living rider.
 Increases your benefits to account for changes in living costs.

 - Disability income benefit rider.
 Pays a monthly benefit if you become disabled and can’t work.

 - Guaranteed insurability rider.
-Add insurance at specific times without getting a medical exam.
+Add insurance at specific after specific life events or ages without getting a medical exam.

 - Level term rider.
 Your benefit amount stays the same during the term of your policy.

 - Long-term care rider.
 Pulls money from your death benefit if you’re diagnosed as chronically ill.

 - Policy split option rider.
 Converts a survivorship policy to an individual policy after events like a divorce.

 - Waiver-of-premium rider.
 If you become disabled before age 60, Prudential waives your premiums for as long as you’re considered disabled.

 Prudential life insurance reviews and complaints